- What Different Reasons Are There to Learn Spanish?

 Spanish started originating around the 8th century.
 The earlier Roman invasion brought Vulgar Latin to the Iberian peninsula which would sow the seeds of the Spanish language.

 In the 8th century, the South of Spain was a predominantly-Muslim region while the Christians were in the North.
 The Reconquista took place between 711 and 1492.
 This was when the Christian territories in the North took back the Muslim territories in the South.
 They expelled most of the Muslims from Spain and imposed both their religion and language upon them.

 But it is what happened later that gives Spanish its standing in the world today.

 As the rhyme goes, in 1492, Christopher Columbus sailed the ocean blue for the Spanish crown.
 This journey allowed him to “discover” America.
 Later Spanish conquests would take the Spanish language to the Americas.

-Just like England and France, Spain was also fond of colonization.
+Just like England and France, Spain also has a colonial past.
 This resulted in the Spanish language being exported all over the planet.

 It’s a proven fact: the earlier you learn a language, the easier it is to remember and use on a daily basis.

 That’s why plenty of parents from all over the world are trying to make their children bilingual or trilingual as quickly as possible.
 If they hear two languages at home, they’ll quickly learn the pronunciation and the vocabulary.

 This is also a process that happens during their education.
 In fact, choosing to learn Spanish at school can have a whole range of benefits besides simply getting on the road to bilingualism.